Mr-Kranarong/StoreAndroidProjectSQL/README.md

 # StoreProjectSQL
-This is real android project.
-Feel free to reuse.
+This branch is always changing.